yyun23/yyun23.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 I am a Ph.D. student in Economics at the [University of Wisconsin-Madison](https://econ.wisc.edu/).
-I hold an M.A. in Economics, a B.A. in Economics, and a B.S. in Statistics from [Seoul National University](https://econ.snu.ac.kr/).
-My research interests are in international economics and macroeconomics.
+My research interests are in international economics and macroeconomics. **I will be on the job market for the 2026-2027 academic year.**

 In summer 2026, I am visiting the Federal Reserve Board as a dissertation fellow.
+I worked at the International Monetary Fund as an intern in summer 2025.

 **Contact Information:**